How To Migrate An imp002-based Design

 The imp002’s real-time clock will not be set after a power cycle until the module has been able to connect to the Electric Imp impCloud™.
 The imp003 allows you to provide backup power, typically a coin-cell battery or supercapacitor, for its real-time clock.
 This feature may be useful for devices which must resume a schedule after a power outage even if WiFi is not present.

-For further assistance with transitioning your product to a native imp003 design, including board reviews, please contact Electric Imp support.
+For further assistance with transitioning your product to a native imp003 design, including board reviews, please visit Electric Imp Customer Support.

 For customers who prefer not to make changes to their existing imp002-based design, it is possible to design and build a small interposer board which has an imp003 and all required components, and can be mounted directly on the imp002 footprint of your existing design.
 This typically is an easier transition from a schematic capture and PCB layout perspective but raises a few issues.
 Furthermore, since you are making no changes to your existing design, you have fewer opportunities to reduce the cost or complexity of your design.